 Let us illustrate this point with examples suggestive of how various circuits of capital are reciprocally connected in ways that impact IFS.
 There are many cases where intense social unrest and longer-term changes in prospects of labor exploitation in DEEs have had profound impacts on their financial reputation as investment destinations, patterns of capital flows, and exchange rate dynamics, in turn affecting circuits of productive capital.
-Consider also how the long depression of the 1870s, associated with falling profitability levels, led British financial institutions to export capital, which was facilitated by a separation of provincial industrial enterprise from the national financial institutions based in the City of London (Elbaum and Lazonick, 1984).
-This development, based on domestic social relations of production in England, had implications for the British colonies across the world for decades to come, as British banks established banking monopolies and withheld credit to local enterprises that were seen as competitors to British firms, which in turn affected the accumulation of productive capital (Koddenbrock et al., 2020).
+Consider also how the long depression of the 1870s, associated with falling profitability levels, led British financial institutions to export capital, which was facilitated by a separation of provincial industrial enterprise from the national financial institutions based in the City of London (Elbaum & Lazonick, 1984).
+This development, based on domestic social relations of production in England, had implications for the British colonies across the world for decades to come, as British banks established banking monopolies and withheld credit to local enterprises that were seen as competitors to British firms, which in turn affected the accumulation of productive capital (Koddenbrock et al., 2022).

 This analytical focus also enables scrutinizing and comparing different configurations of IFS in social formations which are integrated into the various circuits of capital according to distinct modalities.
 For instance, a relevant research question may be what are the commonalities and differences between configurations of IFS in South Korea and South Africa?
 In Vietnam and Colombia?
 And how are they linked, in an interdependent and mutually constitutive way, to these countries' productive structure and role in global capital accumulation?
 This opens up the possibility of conceiving IFS as a general structural but variegated process (Karwowski, 2020).
-In terms of political implications, such an approach to IFS would suggest that mitigating

-IFS may require policies that target not only the circulation of money and commercial capital, but also the accumulation of productive capital.
+Although the bird-eye view that we adopt in this article prevents us from systematically exploring the causes and consequences of IFS variegation, we hypothesize that there might be diverse forms of IFS affecting DEEs, depending on differences in productive structures, patterns of financialization, and degrees of economic extraversion.
+In terms of political implications, such an approach to IFS would suggest that mitigating IFS may require policies that target not only the circulation of money and commercial capital, but also the accumulation of productive capital.

-3.3.
 Money and/in IFS

 An important component of our proposed research agenda is to put money (not simply finance) front and center in studies of IFS.
 This is not simply because the fraught relations between the financial system and its monetary basis are a major driver of financial developments and crises, but also because it is crucial to pay keen attention to how IFS is reproduced via monetary mechanisms.
 The post-Keynesian literature discussed earlier emphasizes the need to examine the institutional configuration of the global monetary system to explain the continuous position of DEE currencies at the bottom of the currency hierarchy.
+An important distinction here may be between developed and large emerging economies, whose currencies would typically be located higher in the currency hierarchy than that of developing economies.
+This will likely influence the shape of IFS.